samsam324/candela-information/README.md

 ## Why I built it

 I wanted a faster way to go from raw market intuition to a reproducible research workflow.
 Most tools separate idea generation, data exploration, modeling, and backtesting into different systems.
-Candela is an attempt to unify those steps into a single interface.
+Candela is my attempt to unify those steps within a single interface.

 ## Tech focus